-Early Years Support Information Booklet (word 370kb, opens in a new window)
+Early Years Support Information Booklet (pdf 566kb)

-A note to professionals: Parents have a wealth of knowledge about their child not only in their home environment but in a variety of other situations.
+A note to professionals: parents have a wealth of knowledge about their child not only in their home environment but in a variety of other situations.
 In some cases it is parents who may first voice a concern about their child's learning or development.
 It is important to take into account the wishes, views and feelings of parents and promote their participation in decision making.

 After completing the request for Early Years Support

-In some instances it may be useful to complete an Early Help Family Assessment which would look more in depth into wider family and sibling’s needs.
+In some instances, it may be useful to complete an Early Help Family Assessment which would look more in depth into wider family and sibling’s needs.

-Early Years Support FAQs (word 20kb, opens in new window)
+Early Years Support pathway (pdf 119kb)

-Are you a 'Lead Professional'?
+Are you a 'lead professional'?

 Lead professionals act as a single point of contact for a child and their family.
 A lead professional should be agreed in the next steps discussion or first family meeting.
 Typically the lead professional is the person who has the most contact or the best relationship with the family.

 The role of the lead professional is to:

-- Support the child and their family in making choices
+- support the child and their family in making choices

-- Work in partnership with other services
+- work in partnership with other services

-- Enable and empower the family in the way that is most effective for them
+- enable and empower the family in the way that is most effective for them

-- Liaise with the family, Early Years Support team and other professionals on actions from family meetings
+- liaise with the family, Early Years Support team and other professionals on actions from family meetings.

 It is not the responsibility of the lead professional to:

-- Complete all of the agreed actions
+- complete all of the agreed actions

-- Continually chase practitioners to complete their actions
+- continually chase practitioners to complete their actions.

-Inclusion Support templates for East Riding Early Years Education Providers
+Inclusion Support templates for East Riding Early Years Education Providers.